TrendyCode/u-develop-it/README.md

 # u-develop-it

 ## Description
-U-develop-it is a voting app that uses Express.js API and MySQL for the database.
+U-develop-it is the back-end of a voting app that uses Express.js API and MySQL for the database.

 ## Table of Contents (Optional)